ajianaz/usago-flutter/docs/development/responsive_layout_strategy.md

 ## Core Principles

-### 1. Mobile-First Development
+### 1. Mobile-First Vertical Layout Development
-- Design and optimize for mobile viewports first (< 600dp)
+- Design and optimize for mobile viewports first (< 600dp) using vertical Column layouts
-- Enhance the experience for tablet viewports (600dp - 1200dp)
+- Tablet viewports (600dp - 1200dp) follow the SAME vertical Column layout as mobile
+- Tablet only enhances spacing, padding, and sizing - does NOT change layout structure
 - Constrain desktop viewports (≥ 1200dp) to tablet-portrait width (768px) and center horizontally

-### 2. Unified Design System
+### 2. Unified Vertical Design System
+- Mobile and tablet both use vertical Column layouts with identical structure
-- Desktop view directly mirrors the mobile and tablet experience
+- Desktop view directly mirrors the mobile and tablet vertical experience
-- No special desktop layouts - just constrained and centered versions of tablet layouts
+- No special desktop layouts - just constrained and centered versions of the vertical tablet layout
 - Consistent spacing, typography, and interaction patterns across all devices

 ### 3. BlocResponsiveLayout Foundation